 Keep it simple and practical

 Optimize and automate

-This module will introduce you to ITIL’s Guiding Principles, as well as their purpose, flexibility and relationship with other standards and frameworks.
+This module will introduce you to the framework’s guiding principles, as well as their purpose, flexibility, and relationship with other standards and frameworks.

 Organizations and people